Female Fertility Preservation

 Many young women face medical conditions or treatments, such as chemotherapy, that can impact their fertility.
 Medical fertility preservation aims to protect fertility, giving women the chance to fall pregnant in the future, once they have undergone treatment.

-Options available for female fertility preservation through Queensland Fertility Group include freezing eggs, embryos or ovarian tissue.
+Options available for female fertility preservation through Queensland Fertility Group include freezing eggs, embryos.

 Enquire Today